aarushi-successiveTech/javascript-training/readme.md

 + <b>Dev/Prod Parity</b> : Minimize the differences in tools, technologies, and backing services between environments.
 + <b>Logs</b> : The application should not be concerned with storing or routing its own log files.
 Instead, it should write its log output to stdout.
 + <b>Admin Processes </b>: ny administrative tasks, such as database migrations or running a REPL console, should be executed as a separate, one-off process in the same environment as the application, using the same codebase and config.

+## Key Benefits :
++ <b>Portability</b>: The application is not tied to a specific operating system, server, or cloud provider.
++ <b>Scalability</b>: The stateless, process-oriented architecture makes horizontal scaling simple and effective.
++ <b>Continuous Integration/Deployment (CI/CD)</b>: The methodology is designed to facilitate automated, low-risk, and frequent deployments.
++ <b>Improved Collaboration</b>: It provides a clear, shared set of principles that makes it easier for new developers to join a project and contribute quickly.